moss-l/bhs-js-testing/elements-of-stylish-code.md

 Having that name we can now read the population building loop as
-English: “Loop populationSize times, adding a new piece of random DNA the length of the phrase to the population.”
+English: “Loop populationSize times, adding a new piece of random DNA the same length as our target phrase to the population.”

 It also means we can test `randomDNA` independently of the outer loop.
 Even something as simple as trying it out in a Javascript console: